-- f) Lighting.
-[Both Townships and Villages] - 1) All Exterior Lighting shall comply with these standards unless specifically exempted. - 2) Exemptions: - i) All exterior lighting fixtures producing light directly by the combustion of fossil fuels, such as kerosene lanterns or gas lamps are exempt from the requirements of this section. - ii) Holiday lighting shall be exempt from the requirements of this section. - iii) All temporary emergency lighting needed by the police, fire department, other emergency service vehicles, and public service vehicles, as well as all vehicular luminaries, shall be exempt from the requirements of this section including flashing or blinking lights. - iv) Street lights shall be exempt from the provisions of this section. - 3) Prohibited Lighting.
+- i) All exterior lighting fixtures producing light directly by the combustion of fossil fuels, such as kerosene lanterns or gas lamps are exempt from the requirements of this section. - ii) Holiday lighting shall be exempt from the requirements of this section. - iii) All temporary emergency lighting needed by the police, fire department, other emergency service vehicles, and public service vehicles, as well as all vehicular luminaries, shall be exempt from the requirements of this section including flashing or blinking lights. - iv) Street lights shall be exempt from the provisions of this section. - 3) Prohibited Lighting.
 Search lights, beacons, laser source lights, or any similar high-intensity or flashing lights are prohibited, except in emergencies by police and/or fire department personnel. - 4) Types of Fixtures: All light fixtures shall be full cut-off type fixtures except for decorative light fixtures. - 5) Fixture Height: - i) The fixture height in parking lots shall not exceed twenty (20) feet. - ii) Lighting located under canopies shall be flush mounted or recessed within the canopy. - iii) Fixture height shall be measured from the finished grade to the topmost point of the fixture. - 6) Kelvin Levels.
 The color temperature for each light shall not exceed 4,000K. - 7) Exterior lighting shall be designed and located to have the following maximum illumination levels.
 The levels shall be measured at the finished grade at the Lot Line as demonstrated by a lighting plan: - i) The maximum illumination at a Lot Line that abuts a lot zoned for single family or multi-family uses shall be 0.3 foot-candles. - ii) The maximum illumination at a Lot Line that abuts any other use shall be one (1) foot-candles. - iii) The maximum illumination at a Lot Line for properties used for outdoor sports and recreation shall be reviewed for compliance regarding the intent of these guidelines to minimize the impact of light trespass and glare on all surrounding properties and public rights-of-way. - iv) The illumination across any property shall be designed to not create excessively dark spots that may create safety issues. - g) Signs.
-[Both Townships and Villages] All signs in the TECO shall comply with the requirements of Chapter #### of the Community's Zoning Code. - h) Utilities, Water and Drainage.
-[Both Townships and Villages] - 1) All developments shall be served by central water and sewer systems.
+[Townships] All signs in the TECO shall comply with the requirements of Chapter #### of the Community's Zoning Code. - h) Utilities, Water and Drainage.
+[Townships] - 1) All developments shall be served by central water and sewer systems.

 - 2) Dry detention basins are prohibited in all subareas. - 3) All stormwater basins shall be wet basins and aeration devices may be required.
-Bioretention basins, or rain gardens, may be used only when approved by [the Township Trustees/Village Council]. - 4) All stormwater requirements must also comply with the Ohio Department of Natural Resources Rainwater and Land Development Handbook, the [Fairfield County or Village] Subdivision Regulations, the Fairfield County Soil Erosion and Stormwater Regulations [for Townships], and any applicable requirements of the Community's Engineer. - 5) A comprehensive regional stormwater plan for each sub area is encouraged. - i) Accessory Structures. - 1) In all Subareas, Accessory Structures for all uses, except for those on individual lots or parcels shall be identified on and constructed in accordance with an approved Development Plan. - 2) Accessory Structures must comply with the architectural requirements in Section #### and all setback requirements in this overlay.
+Bioretention basins, or rain gardens, may be used only when approved by [the Township Trustees]. - 4) All stormwater requirements must also comply with the Ohio Department of Natural Resources Rainwater and Land Development Handbook, the [Fairfield County] Subdivision Regulations, the Fairfield County Soil Erosion and Stormwater Regulations [for Townships], and any applicable requirements of the Community's Engineer. - 5) A comprehensive regional stormwater plan for each sub area is encouraged.

+i) Accessory Structures.

+- 1) In all Subareas, Accessory Structures for all uses, except for those on individual lots or parcels shall be identified on and constructed in accordance with an approved Development Plan. - 2) Accessory Structures must comply with the architectural requirements in Section #### and all setback requirements in this overlay.
 All Accessory Structures shall be located behind the front plane of the Principal Building.
 Sheds in all zoning districts that are 100 square feet or less are exempt from these requirements.